 Sioux Falls real estate is some of the most expensive in South Dakota, although Sioux Falls house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sioux Falls is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Sioux Falls is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sioux Falls is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Sioux Falls who work in office and administrative support (16.45%), sales jobs (11.33%), and management occupations (8.72%).

 Also of interest is that Sioux Falls has more people living here who work in computers and math than 95% of the places in the US.